Rylan looking very serious outside of Catch One in 2023

 Post-pandemic, my lifelong electronic dance music obsession and love for the DIY underground combined to great success when I was hired as an audio engineer at Catch One Nightclub.

-While Catch One provided a key connection to LA’s underground music scene, Catch One’s endless supply of DJ nights left me feeling limited in my ability to just work with only audio.
+While Catch One provided a key connection to LA’s underground music scene, the club’s endless supply of DJ nights left me feeling limited in my ability to just work with only audio.

 Working lights and sound for various clubs around Los Angeles